10 Ways to Fix Windows 10 File Explorer Won’t Open

 9. Right-click on “File Explorer shortcut” and select “Pin to taskbar.”

-10. If you are unable to access the File Explorer, then go to the next step.
+10. If you cannot access the File Explorer, go to the next step.

-11. Go to “Control Panel” then choose “Appearance and Personalization.”
+11. Go to “Control Panel” and choose “Appearance and Personalization.”

 12. Within this option, select “File Explorer options.”